Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Pedestrians may only cross the road at intersections and walk on sidewalks or sides of roads, with the exception being an entity breach; a hostile attack; an emergency situation.*

+22) Corporation Personnel are not allowed to pick up keycards with higher clearances.